- Text-only version of this website

 The program is intended for undergraduate students who have demonstrated superior scholastic ability and personal development during their first two academic years of enrollment at a 4 year accredited science degree granting institution, and who are dedicated to pursuing medicine as a career.
 When accepted to this program, a student secures a place in medical school at the University of Florida College of Medicine as long as the JHMP requirements are completed and academic standards are maintained.

-The JHMP offers two pathways:
+The JHMP offers two concentrations:

 • Biomedical science: individuals with a primary focus on pursuing academic careers in medicine